marknguy/Snowcone-Greengrass/README.md

      unzip greengrass-nucleus-latest.zip -d GreengrassCore &&
      rm greengrass-nucleus-latest.zip
      ```
 3. Install the Java runtime.
-We use the Amazon Corretto headless version because it includes bug fixes and omits unnessary GUI.
+We use the Amazon Corretto headless version because it includes bug fixes and omits unnessary GUI components.
      ```
-     sudo amazon-linux-extras install java-openjdk11
+     sudo yum install java-11-amazon-corretto-headless -y
      ```
 4. Provide the credentials to allow you to install AWS IoT Greengrass Core software.
 Replace the values below with your credentials.
      ```